NAVERTICA/SPTools/README.md

 The feature also has to have two custom properties defined, NVR_SiteScriptsFolder and NVR_SiteConfigFolder, where the relative way to the
 _LAYOUTS/YOUR_FEATURE_FOLDER/SiteConfig and SiteScripts is stored, so that on activation all the files get copied to SiteConfig and SiteScripts.

+Copyright (C) 2015 NAVERTICA a.s. http://www.navertica.com

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.